-A Silicon Valley chip manufacturer was looking for a new way to identify and remove cracked silicon dies (small blocks of semiconductor material) from the manufacturing line in real time, without disrupting the manufacturing process.
+A Silicon Valley chip manufacturer was looking for a new way to identify and remove cracked silicon dies (small blocks of semiconductor material) from the production line in real time, without disrupting the manufacturing process.

 Historically, these cracks were easy to spot using low grade vision systems.
-But as the requirement for smaller chips have increased, die manufacturers have to reduce wafer thickness via backgrinding.
+But as the requirement for smaller chips increased, die manufacturers have had to reduce wafer thickness via backgrinding.
 Backgrinding produces lines (a.k.a. scars) on the dies that make cracks harder to identify.

 There were three challenges facing quality assurance.